profile-ed-mcginley-334x334.jpg

 Area of Research:

-I am interested in looking at the animals that live in our local estuary, specifically looking at fish, crabs, and squid.
+I am interested in looking at the animals that live in our local estuary, specifically looking at fish, crabs, sea turtles and squid.
 The goal of my research is to figure out what types of these organisms we have here, and why they are located where we find them.
 This requires us to be out in the water, either on the shore, on a marina, or on a boat to sample the different life we have here.
 I am always in need of student volunteers and there is no experience needed, just a willingness to get wet and dirty!

 More Information